 View a PDF version of this topic guide here.

-The report re-ignited an ongoing debate about the housing of cultural artefacts in museums miles away from their place of origin, often taken by colonial authorities or acquired through other unjust means.
-This debate echoed one that emerged earlier in 2018 when Monika Grutters, Germany’s minister for culture, published guidelines for dealing with colonial-era artefacts that urged museums to restitute artefacts [Ref: ArtNet].
+Earlier in 2018, Monika Grutters, Germany’s then minister for culture, published guidelines for dealing with colonial-era artefacts that urged museums to restitute artefacts [Ref: ArtNet].
 Indeed, the restitution of Jewish works stolen by the Nazis in many ways set the tone for the debate as a whole [Ref: Washington Post].
 Nonetheless, the restitution of colonial-era artefacts is in many ways more wide-ranging that the question of restitution to Nazi victims.

 The importance of preserving the world’s cultural artefacts remains a sensitive issue following the destruction of the ancient Assyrian archaeological site of Nimrud [Ref: Guardian] and then of Palmyra in Syria [Ref: Guardian] by Islamic State (ISIS).
 Syrian archaeologists are now attempting to restore the ruins at Palmyra [Ref: Telegraph], now reclaimed from ISIS militants by Syrian and Russian forces, and the Syrian government is seeking to reclaim and display antiquities stolen and sold on the black market by ISIS [Ref: Reuters].